|

 Breed categories: hair (meat)

-have been Whitefaced Dartmoors on the Moor since they earliest
+There have been Whitefaced Dartmoors on the Moor since they

-records.
+earliest records.
 They are also found on parts of Exmoor.
-The ewes are
+The

-renowned for crossing to produce a halfbred ewe capable of producing
+ewes are renowned for crossing to produce a halfbred ewe capable

-a prime lamb when put to a terminal sire ram.
-The Whitefaced
+of producing a prime lamb when put to a terminal sire ram.
+The

-Dartmoor is very hardy and can thrive on the very poorest pasture.
+Whitefaced Dartmoor is very hardy and can thrive on the very

-They were always horned, but this feature has tended to disappear
+poorest pasture.
+They were always horned, but this feature has

-over the years.
-The wool is white, of good staple, and with
+tended to disappear over the years.
+The wool is white, of good

 Breed categories: coarse wool

-Whitefaced Woodland originated in the South Pennines of England.
+The Whitefaced Woodland originated in the South Pennines of

-It is also known as Penistone after the Yorkshire town where
+England.
+It is also known as Penistone after the Yorkshire town

-sheep sales have been held since 1699.
-It is thought to be closely
+where sheep sales have been held since 1699.
+It is thought to

-of the English hill breeds, the breed has no wool free, white,
+larger of the English hill breeds, the breed has no wool free,

-face and legs.
-Both sexes are horned and the horns in the males
+white, face and legs.
+Both sexes are horned and the horns in

 Breed categories: medium wool, meat, hill